krishna-india/krishna/README.md

 ## Usage:

-Run these commands to run TBomb
+Run these commands to run krishnabomb

 ### > For Termux: